3541/liba3/README.md

 ## Building and Usage
 Build dependencies:
-- A C compiler supporting C11 or later.
+- A C compiler supporting C11.
-- Meson 0.55 or later (note: 0.56 or later is required on Windows).
+- Meson 0.55 or later.

-- Ninja.
+_Note: C11 support means genuine standard-compliant C11 support.
+For MSVC, this means VS2019 or newer is required.
+Additionally, Meson 0.55 is not aware of the `/std:c11` flag, so Meson 0.56 or later is required to build on Windows._

 Test suite dependencies:
 - A C++ compiler supporting C++14.